LoopKit/LoopWorkspace/fastlane/testflight.md

 * You can install Loop on phones via TestFlight that are not connected to your computer
 * You can send builds and updates to those you care for
 * You can install Loop on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
-* You do not need to worry about specific Xcode/Mac versions
+* You do not need to worry about specific Xcode/Mac versions for a given iOS

-An app built using this method can easily be deployed to newer versions of iOS, as soon as they are available.

 The setup steps are somewhat involved, but nearly all are one time steps.
 Subsequent builds are trivial.
 Your app must be updated once every 90 days, but it's a simple click to make a new build and can be done from anywhere.
 The 90-day update is a TestFlight requirement, which can be automated.